 Ironically, when Lewis moved from Oxford to Cambridge in 1955, he moved from a lower salary to a higher salary, while moving from one of the wealthiest colleges of Oxford to the poorest college of Cambridge, Magdalene College.
-He also moved from a tutorial situation to one where he only lectured and did no more tutorials (or supervisions, as they call them in Cambridge).
+He also moved from a tutorial situation to one where he only lectured and did no more tutorials.
 His last tutorial had been given in Oxford on December 3, 1954, and his first night in Cambridge was January 7, 1955.